pjwilcoxen/snowplowing-dev/04-geo-data/README.md

 [^1]: We chose the State Plane Coordinate System for central New York: NAD_1983_2011_StatePlane_New_York_Central_FIPS_3102_Ft_US.

-[^2]: One block group (of 135) does not intersect any snowplow district, so it received null for District.
+[^2]: One block group (of 135) does not intersect any snowplow district, so it received null for `District`.
 The block group `GEOID` = 360670132002 is a water supply facility on the western edge of the city.

 [^3]: For accuracy calculating distance, we chose the State Plane Coordinate System for central New York: NAD_1983_2011_StatePlane_New_York_Central_FIPS_3102_Ft_US.